Terms and Concepts

 Domestic Assurances are negotiated with U.S. institutions that control their own animal facilities, conduct animal research on-site, and have an animal care and use program with an Institutional Official, an IACUC, and a veterinarian with program authority.

 An Interinstitutional Assurance is required if the grantee organization has no animal facility and will do the work at an Assured performance site.
 The Interinstitutional Assurance binds the awardee institution with the Assured performance site to ensure the humane care and use of animals.

 A Foreign Assurance is required if the direct award is made to an institution outside the U.S, or if the domestic awardee has a foreign performance site.
 In the situation where there is collaboration between a domestic awardee and a foreign institution, the domestic institution must provide IACUC approval.
-The foreign institution agrees to follow the International Guiding Principles for Biomedical Research Involving Animals developed by the Council for International Organizations of Medical Sciences (CIOMS) and to comply with all laws, regulations, and policies regarding the humane care and use of laboratory animals in their country of origin.
+The foreign institution agrees to follow the International Guiding Principles for Biomedical Research Involving Animals (PDF) developed by the Council for International Organizations of Medical Sciences (CIOMS) and to comply with all laws, regulations, and policies regarding the humane care and use of laboratory animals in their country of origin.